sinsunsan/archiref_wiki/Videos-formats.md

 ### Formats

+Old formats
 * FLV : flash
 * MOV

-Open format suitable for HTML5 videos tags
+Open formats suitable for HTML5 videos tags
 * MP4
 * **OGG** : Ogg is a free, open container format maintained by the Xiph.Org Foundation.
 * **WebM** : WebM is an open, royalty-free, media file format designed for the web.